Big Sur: Attractions

-Camping

-There are both public and private campgrounds along the coast.
-Kirk Creek, Limekiln, and Plaskett Creek Campgrounds are located very near Highway 1.
-The public sites accommodate at least one vehicle while Plaskett Creek offers large group camping.
-The public campgrounds are privately managed and filled months ahead of time.
-Camping is not permitted alongside local roads or state highways.

 Beaches

 There are a few small, scenic beaches that are accessible to the public and popular for walking, but usually unsuitable for swimming, because of unpredictable currents, frigid temperatures, and dangerous surf.
 The beach at Garrapata State Park is sometimes rated as the best beach in Big Sur.
 Depending on the season, visitors can view sea otters, sea lions, seals, and migrating whales from the beach.
 The beach is barely visible from Highway 1.